CDLM: Consistency Diffusion Language Models For Faster Sampling: Experiments

 \paragraph{Latency and Throughput (TPS).}

 CDLM--LLaDA attains the strongest latency reductions across all tasks; for example, on GSM8K latency falls from 28.3\,s$\to$3.3\,s.
 Throughput gains are likewise substantial, ranging from $3.4\times$ to $6.9\times$ relative to the naive LLaDA baseline.
-The role of KV caching is evident when step counts are similar: LLaDA vs.\ dLLM-Cache keeps $256$ steps yet nearly halves latency on GSM8K (28.3\,s$\to$12.3\,s), and Fast-dLLM (Parallel) vs.\ (Parallel{+}Dual Cache) reduces GSM8K latency further (8.7\,s$\to$4.2\,s) even as steps increase (77.5$\to$85.0).
-CDLM--LLaDA goes beyond caching alone by also reducing refinement steps via \emph{consistency} training while retaining block-wise causality for natural KV caching, yielding the best overall efficiency in both latency and TPS.
+The role of KV caching is evident when step counts are similar: LLaDA vs.\ dLLM-Cache keeps $256$ steps yet nearly halves latency on GSM8K (28.3\,s$\to$12.3\,s), and Fast-dLLM (Par.) vs.\ (Par.+D.C.) reduces GSM8K latency further (8.7\,s$\to$4.2\,s) even as steps increase (77.5$\to$85.0).
+CDLM--LLaDA goes beyond caching alone by also reducing refinement steps via \emph{consistency} training while retaining block-wise causality for exact KV caching, yielding the best overall efficiency in both latency and TPS.